turingschool/front-end-curriculum/lessons/module-1/intro-to-js.md

 <section class="call-to-action">
 ### Your Turn

-In your console, declare and assign a variable named "favoriteAnimal".
+In your console, declare and assign a variable named `favoriteAnimal`.
 Then, write a conditional that logs a different message based on your favorite kind of animal.

 **Tip:** You can use the `up arrow` in the Dev Tools console to search through previous commands you have run.